Summer Sprinkler Watering Guides

-Use this guide to determine how many minutes per week each zone* in your lawn should be watered (based on watering two times a week.)
+Use these guides to determine how many minutes per week each zone* in your lawn should be watered, based on watering two times per week.

 * - Some landscapes might need more or less watering.

 Waste of Water Ordinance

 This ordinance is intended to discourage residents from using water in excessively wasteful ways.

 Activities that can fall under the Waste of Water Ordinance can include, but are not limited to: